IDMNYU/IDM_Faculty_FAQ/sp2022_covid_reference.md

 _Masks are required at all times_ unless you are in a designated eating area and consuming food or a beverage or alone in a private office.
 It's not permissable to eat food in class.
 You may have a sip of a drink and pull your mask down for a moment to do so, but that's it.

 [Cloth masks alone are no longer allowed.](https://www.nyu.edu/life/safety-health-wellness/coronavirus-information/safety-and-health/protective-equipment.html#allowable) Appropriate masks are disposable surgical masks, N/KN59, and KF94.
 A cloth mask may be worn over one of these to increase fit.

-## Office hours
-Office hours may happen face-to-face, but they may also may be held remote.
-It is at your discretion.
-Regardless of how you do this, students must know the best way to reach you outsiode the classroom.

-## Reporting illness
-If you are ill, please [use this secure form to alert NYU Health and Wellness](https://nyu.qualtrics.com/jfe/form/SV_bCvIk6DpqWeFsJT).
-If a student is ill, tell them to stay home and use the linked form to [alert NYU Health and Wellness](https://nyu.qualtrics.com/jfe/form/SV_bCvIk6DpqWeFsJT)

 ## Reporting non-compliance
 If you see someone who is not follwing the mask mandate, eating in a non-approved area, or acting in a way that is inappropriate during a pandemic while in an NYU building, get what information you can about the individual and ask them to leave.
 You should email [covidcompliance@nyu.edu](mailto:covidcompliance@nyu.edu) with whatever information you have about the non-compliant individual(s).
 You may also contact the [Office of Student Conduct](mailto:student.conduct@nyu.edu) or raise a flag in NYU Connect if it is a student.
 If it is a faculty or staff member, please contact Scott or Luke.